pagekite/upagekite/README.md

-# upagekite: MicroPython/ESP32 PageKite connector
+# upagekite: MicroPython/ESP32 PageKite web server

-**WARNING:** This is ALPHA QUALITY CODE.
-Get in touch and have a chat
-             before using it for anything important!
-Here be dragons!

-This code makes it very easy to create simple web services in MicroPython and make them reachable from the wider Internet.
+This code makes it very easy to create static web sites or simple web services in MicroPython, and automatically punch through firewalls and NAT to make the server reachable from the wider Internet.

 This is a minimal PageKite implementation written for use with MicroPython on the ESP32.
 It is also tested on Ubuntu/Python 3.7 and Ubuntu's MicroPython snap.

-You will need a [pagekite.net](https://pagekite.net/) account or your own PageKite relay.
+You will need access to a PageKite relay, such as those provided by [pagekite.net](https://pagekite.net/).

 **WARNING:** This code does not magically make the ESP32 suitable for hosting a high-volume website.
 Not does it "solve" security.
 Be careful!

+**WARNING:** This is ALPHA QUALITY CODE.
+Get in touch and have a chat before using it for anything important!
+Here be dragons!

 ## Hacking uHowTo